 Once your life insurance policy is in a trust, especially an irrevocable one, you can't access its cash value.
 This can be a problem if your financial circumstances change and you need the money.

-Who Should Put Life Insurance in a Trust?
+Should You Put Life Insurance in a Trust?

-A life insurance trust involves evaluating your financial goals and family needs.
+Setting up a life insurance trust means evaluating your financial goals and family needs.
 This setup offers advantages, but it's also complex.

 Life Insurance Trusts May Be for You If: